 - Pierced ears and/or single nose piercing is acceptable.

 Professionalism in Peace Corps Sri Lanka also means making intentional efforts to integrate in the school community and to foster productive and supportive relationships with Sri Lankan community members.
 When Volunteers choose to travel away from their community frequently, or for extended periods, these relationships cannot be developed.
 You will be expected to be at school when it is in session and to spend most weekends in your community.
 School operates year-round with breaks in December (one month); April, and August.
 Volunteers are welcome to take annual leave during school breaks.
-Excessive absence from site is not consistent with Peace Corps Sri Lanka’s philosophy or policies; Note that during the first 30 days after swearing-in, Volunteers can only leave their sites if traveling with their host family or with co-workers, unless there is a specific need.
-Annual leave and visitors are not allowed during the first three months of service.
+Excessive absence from site is not consistent with Peace Corps Sri Lanka’s philosophy or policies.
+Please note for the first 30 days after swearing-in, Volunteers can only leave their sites if traveling with their host family or with co-workers.
+Annual leave and visitors are allowed after the first three months of service.